With one American dying every hour of melanoma, it’s imperative to protect your skin.

 Protect yourself in the shade too

-In addition to misconceptions about sunscreen, other issues regarding sun exposure can cloud judgement, including clouds themselves, which can't deter sunburn-causing ultraviolet (UV) rays.
+In addition to misconceptions about sunscreen, other issues regarding sun exposure can cloud judgment, including clouds themselves, which can't deter sunburn-causing ultraviolet (UV) rays.

 So, resist the urge to skip the sunscreen on overcast days.
 Think that 100-year-old oak tree provides an adequate respite from the sun?
 Think again.
 UV rays can reflect off water, sand and snow, so it's possible to get sunburned even while relaxing in the shade.